 NoWeightPopulationCount defines at which citizen level we unlock this good or service and it will start have an impact on this citizen tier.

-So, let’s see what we want now for our 2 citizen tiers.
+Let’s see what we want now for our 4 citizen tiers.
 We will be adding extra goods to the alreay existing PopulationInputs.
 We look at the structure of the citizen tier for the path where we have to add our new good.
+Then we decide the values for amount, happiness and money.
+We do not take the other into account for now and will just place it at the end of all tiers.

-<!-- START ADD TO CONSUMED GOODS - Engineers -->
+<!-- START ADD TO CONSUMED GOODS - Farmers -->

-<ModOp Type="add" GUID='15000003' Path="/Values/PopulationLevel7/PopulationInputs">
+<ModOp Type="add" GUID='15000000' Path="/Values/PopulationLevel7/PopulationInputs">

 <Item>

-<Product>1742008805</Product> <!-- GOOD - Citrus Tea -->
+<Product>1742008803</Product> <!-- GOOD - Wooden toys -->

 </Item>